Life Sciences Institute

 The Life Sciences Institute (LSI) is a collaborative, multidisciplinary research institution located on the campus of the University of Michigan in Ann Arbor.
-It encompasses 27 faculty-led teams from 13 schools and departments throughout U-M. The LSI brings together leading scientists from a variety of life science disciplines, working with a range of models systems and cutting-edge research tools, to accelerate breakthroughs and discoveries that will broaden understanding of the basic processes of life and lead to new treatments to improve human health.
+It encompasses 27 faculty-led teams from 13 schools and departments throughout U-M.

 Of the university's $823 million in research expenditures, more than half is allocated for research in the life sciences, and the LSI is a cornerstone of this effort.

 History

 In 1998, the University of Michigan formed a commission to create a vision for the future of the life sciences at the university.
 In response to the commission's recommendations, in 1999, the Regents of the University of Michigan unanimously approved the construction of the Life Sciences Institute, noting that "the creation of a life sciences institute will eliminate the structural barriers to a shared research and learning experience that will be valuable for both basic and applied research."
 Initial funding of $100 million was provided for the creation of wet lab space, in addition to the $130 million for the endowment and startup costs.

-The first faculty members moved into the building and opened their labs in September 2003, and the institute celebrated its grand opening in May 2004.
+The first faculty members moved into the building and opened their labs in September 2003, and the institute opened in May 2004.
 That same year, the institute's first two research cores opened, supporting high-throughput screening and structural biology research : the Center for Structural Biology and the Center for Chemical Genomics.
 The cryo-electron microscopy facility opened in 2009, expanding the institute's structural biology capabilities.
 In 2018, with support from the U-M Biosciences Initiative, the institute began expanding the cryo-EM program and also launched its Natural Products Discovery Core.

 In 2021, the building that houses the institute was renamed Mary Sue Coleman Hall, in honor of President Emerita Mary Sue Coleman.

 Leadership

-Roger D. Cone, Ph.D., began his tenure as the Mary Sue Coleman Director of the University of Michigan Life Sciences Institute in September 2016.
+Roger D. Cone began his tenure as the Mary Sue Coleman Director of the University of Michigan Life Sciences Institute in September 2016.
 A leading researcher in brain regulation of body weight, Cone also serves as vice provost and director of U-M's biosciences initiative.
 The managing director is Anna Schork.

 The institute's first director was Jack E. Dixon.
 In 2002, Mary Sue Coleman, U-M's president, appointed cell biologist and expert on insulin signaling Alan R. Saltiel as director.
-Saltiel served as the director until 2015, followed by interim director Stephen Weiss, M.D., who led the institute from 2015 to 2016.
+Saltiel served as the director until 2015, followed by interim director Stephen Weiss, who led the institute from 2015 to 2016.